-Elizabeth has worked as a producer, editorial and visual researcher, and clearance specialist on numerous award-winning international documentary and interactive projects that have garnered Emmy, Gemini, CSA, Peabody and Academy awards.
+Elizabeth has worked as a producer, editorial and visual researcher, and clearance specialist on numerous award-winning international documentary films and interactive projects that have garnered Emmy, Gemini, CSA, Peabody and Oscar awards.

-Throughout her career, Elizabeth has worked for HBO, PBS, the National Film Board of Canada, Canadian Broadcasting Corporation, Discovery, History Television, CTV, Channel 4, Arte, ZDF, and numerous international broadcasters and independent production companies around the world.
+Throughout her career, Elizabeth has worked for HBO, PBS, the National Film Board of Canada, Canadian Broadcasting Corporation, BBC, Discovery, History Television, CTV, Channel 4, Arte, ZDF, among other international broadcasters and independent production companies.